Skip to content

 Orianna McDaniel was born in Durham, North Carolina, in 1872.
 She was only 21 years old when she graduated from the University of Michigan’s medical school.
 McDaniel moved to Minneapolis in 1894 for her medical internship at Northwestern Hospital.
 Northwestern was one of the few hospitals that accepted women interns at the time.

 In 1896, McDaniel began her career doing bacteriology laboratory work for the Minnesota Department of Health.
-At first she worked part-time, presumably due to the lack of opportunities available to women.
+At first, she worked part-time, presumably due to the lack of opportunities available to women.

 In 1902, she faced a near-death experience after becoming infected with a disease while researching it in the laboratory.
 The illness, called Glanders, was known to come from horses, killing even the mightiest of this species.
-The disease was very deadly to humans, and had already killed two men in Northwestern Minnesota.
+The disease was very deadly to humans and had already killed two men in Northwestern Minnesota.
 At the time of McDaniel’s illness, the newspapers wrote about the incident as though she was almost certain to die.
 “Victim of Science,” proclaimed one headline.
 “With death hovering near, Dr. Orianna McDaniel lies at her home in Minneapolis[,] the victim of her devotion to her profession,” it reads.

 Thankfully, McDaniel recovered after being in critical condition.
 She returned to work and worked her way up in the Department.
 In 1921 she became head of the Division of Preventable Diseases.